tomzx/blog.tomrochette.com-content/agi/books/on-intelligence/article.md

 ## AGI model
 * System that integrates and differentiate inputs
 * The differences are what trigger/attract attention

+## Some critique
+* The books mentions "experiments show that", yet no sources are given

 # Notes
 ## Preface